Skip to navigation Skip to content

 Startup Year Course + Read more ...

 Disregard previous study in the course if the customer has previously failed or withdrawn from a stand-alone Startup Year Course.
-This is because the customer is only eligible for payment for a Startup Year Course if they are entitled to a STARTUP-HELP loan.
+The customer is only eligible for payment for a Startup Year Course if they are entitled to a STARTUP-HELP loan.
+Go to Step 4.

 Withdrew from first course + Read more ...

-If there were no special circumstances, the customer must enter into a Youth Allowance Activity Agreement with an obligation to complete the second course within the allowable time for that course.
+If the student withdrew due to special circumstances beyond their control, the study in the previous course can be disregarded.
+Evidence of the special circumstances is required.
+If there were no special circumstances, the customer must enter into a Youth Allowance Activity Agreement (YAAA) with an obligation to complete the second course within the allowable time for that course.
+If the customer enters into a YAAA, study in the first course is disregarded.
 Go to Step 4.

 Failed first course + Read more ...